ethereum/ethereum-org-website/src/content/upgrades/shard-chains/index.md

 ## Shard chains version 2: code execution {#code-execution}

 The plan was always to add extra functionality to shards, to make them more like the [Ethereum Mainnet](/glossary/#mainnet) today.
-This would allow them to store and execute smart contracts and handle accounts.
-But considering the transactions per second boost that version 1 shards provide, does this still need to happen?
+This would allow them to store and execute code and handle transactions, as each shard would contain its unique set of smart contracts and account balances.
+Cross-shard communication would allow for transactions between shards.

+Considering the transactions per second boost that version 1 shards provide though, does this still need to happen?
 This is still being debated in the community and it seems like there are a few options.

 ### Do shards need code execution? {#do-shards-need-code-execution}